ibexa/documentation-developer/docs/getting_started/install_using_ddev.md

 ## Other options for configuration

-DDEV offers several ways to achieve a same thing, offering different levels of flexibility or adaptability to your development environment.
+DDEV offers several ways to achieve the same thing, offering different levels of flexibility or adaptability to your development environment.

 !!! tip